 Easton La Chappelle submitted a robotic arm for his 8th grade science fair in 2011.
 It was there he met a young girl with a prosthetic arm that cost $80,000 and learned that as she grew, the arm would need to be replaced, burdening her family with the cost.
 This is when Easton had his ‘aha!’ moment, making it his mission to use technology to make prosthetics more accessible to those who need them.
 This mission led to the establishment of robotics business Unlimited Tomorrow, Inc. Learn more about his story here.

 Kathryn Gray is the youngest person to ever discover a supernova!
 A supernova is when there is a change in the core of a star that causes it to explode – which is quite hard to spot.
 Comparing some pictures of the stars to the night sky above her she noticed a difference and had the pictures sent away to be analysed immediately.
 The last supernova discovered in the Milky Way was in 1604!
-NASA goes into more detail about what a supernova is here or show this 5-minute explainer video to your students!
+NASA goes into more detail about what a supernova is here or shows your students this 5-minute explainer video!